 The ability to hold onto yourself while staying meaningfully connected to someone who matters deeply to you.

-The more important the partner, the higher the level of differentiation required.
+The more important your partner is to you, the higher the level of differentiation required.

 Differentiation is not individuation.
 It is about becoming your best self in close proximity to another person.